 Offsetting is an essential function when it comes to vector design.
 It’s a way of enlarging or shrinking an object by adding an equal amount of space around its perimeter, as opposed to simply increasing its width and height.

-In Illustrator, the way to offset an object is to navigate through a messy menu system to find the feature, then manually input a numerical value to offset your object by:
+In Illustrator, the way to offset an object is to navigate through a menu system to find the feature, then manually input a numerical value to offset your object by:

 This is problematic if you don’t know exactly how big the offset should be and just want to manually eyeball it.